 Breast Implant Removal

 Breast Implant Removal, often referred to as explant, is a very common procedure.
 Breast implants are not lifetime devices and you may choose to have these replaced, removed, or adjusted for various reasons.
-The most common reasons for implant removal include capsular contracture, a desire for a different breast size, implant rupture or due to changes you see after menopause or childbearing.
+The most common reasons for breast implant removal in Albany, NY, include capsular contracture, a desire for a different breast size, implant rupture or due to changes you see after menopause or childbearing.

 Before Your Procedure

 Before your surgery, a consultation with Dr. Capek is necessary for her to assess your unique situation, and to explain and choose your various procedure options.
 She wants you to be an informed participant in the planning of your procedure so that you are ultimately comfortable and satisfied with your results.
 Knowing what to expect and being prepared every step of the way will ensure a positive outcome.

 As always, you want to be in optimum health when considering elective surgery.
 Follow a healthy lifestyle, including diet and exercise, don’t smoke since this decreases your body’s ability to heal normally, and follow your primary care physician’s advice when treating chronic conditions like high blood pressure.

 With breast implant removal surgery, the choice of procedure will depend on the problem and your aesthetic goals.
 The main concerns that lead to breast implant removal include:

 This is one of the 2 top reasons that patients want their breast implants removed.
 You may desire larger-sized implants or smaller breasts.
 In some cases, especially after pregnancy and menopause, your breasts may be significantly larger or smaller and no longer serve your lifestyle.